K. Sapdanga

-K. Sapdanga (born 1958) is an Indian politician and a journalist who serves as a Member of the Mizoram Legislative Assembly following his election in December 2023 from Aizawl North 3 Assembly constituency.
+K. Sapdanga (born 1958) is an Indian politician and a journalist who serves as a Member of the Mizoram Legislative Assembly following his election in December 2023 from the Aizawl North 3 Assembly constituency.
 He is a Cabinet Minister under the Zoram People's Movement government led by Chief Minister Lalduhoma, with the following portfolios allocated to Sapdanga - Home Department, Urban Development & Poverty Alleviation Department, Department of Personnel & Administrative Reforms and Disaster Management & Rehabilitation Department.

-He is the working president of Zoram People's Movement.
+He is the working president of the Zoram People's Movement.

 Career

-K. Sapdanga is also the Editor and Publisher of Vanglaini, the newspaper with the largest circulation in Mizoram, he is also the co-founder of Zonet cable TV.
+K. Sapdanga is also the Editor and Publisher of Vanglaini, the newspaper with the largest circulation in Mizoram.
+He is also the co-founder of Zonet cable TV.